ahmadgirach/dj-crm/README.md

 # dj-crm
-A CRM app built with Django...
+A CRM app built with Django...TailwindCSS templates used in this project are from [Tailblocks](https://tailblocks.cc).

 ### Topics Learnt
 - CRUD APIs